Caffeine and Clozapine: Can You Take Them Together?

 What should you do?

-Watch for warning signs of clozapine toxicity: excessive sedation, drooling, slurred speech, unsteady gait, severe constipation, fast heart rate, low blood pressure, fever, new seizures or confusion.
-Any of these warrants an urgent clozapine level and contact with your prescriber.
-Do not stop clozapine abruptly without medical supervision, as rebound psychosis can be severe.
+After a change: if your caffeine intake, smoking, or an interacting medicine does change, ask your prescriber about a repeat clozapine level a few weeks afterward so your dose can be reviewed.
+Watch for warning signs of clozapine toxicity - excessive sedation, drooling, slurred speech, unsteady gait, severe constipation, fast heart rate, low blood pressure, fever, new seizures or confusion - and contact your prescriber urgently if they appear.
+Do not stop clozapine abruptly on your own, as rebound symptoms can be severe.

 Which specific products are affected?